celery/celery/docs/userguide/optimizing.rst

 --------------------------

-The task message is only deleted from the queue after the task is :term:`acknowledged`, so if the worker crashes before acknowleding the task, it can be redelivered to another worker (or the same after recovery).
+The task message is only deleted from the queue after the task is :term:`acknowledged`, so if the worker crashes before acknowledging the task, it can be redelivered to another worker (or the same after recovery).

 When using the default of early acknowledgment, having a prefetch multiplier setting